manomarichal/distributed-systems-football-site/readme.md

 - `[GET] /referees/<referee_id>`
   - returns a JSON containing info on a referee

-### User-interface
+### User Interface
 This service acts as the frontend of the site.
-It is running on port `5001` and has the following endpoints:
+It is accessible through port `5001` and has the following endpoints:
 - `[GET, POST] /divisions/<division_id>`
 - `[GET] /divisions`
 - `[GET] /matches/<match_id>`